osmo34/JSW/README.md

 # JSW
 Remake of a Spectrum platform game - Lets call it Jet Set Billy - SFML framework for rendering but game engine written from scratch
 <p>
-Going to remake this hopefully with a level editor.
+Going to remake this with a level editor.
 Used to enjoy this as a child so thought it would be fun to re-make it currently very early days...
 <p>
 Currently supports: <br>